dbt-labs/corp/dbt_style_guide.md

 - Every subdirectory contains their own `.yml` file(s) which contain configurations for the models within the subdirectory.

-- A separate `.yml` file is created per top-level configuration (`sources`, `models`) that applies to the models within the subdirectory.

 - YAML files should be prefixed with an underscore to keep it at the top of the subdirectory.
   Example: `__sources_core.yml`, `_models_core.yml`